JieyuWu/ToyotaMod/General-Terms.md

-Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make and model Firmware | FW | Computer programs contained in a hardware device Private Message | PM | Private message to an individual on Discord
+Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make and model Firmware | FW | Computer programs contained in a hardware device Private Message | PM | Private message to an individual on Discord Rewrite Honda EPS | RWD | Part of the Honda Diagnostic System (HDS) software is a tool to flash firmware updates (J2534 Rewrite application) and a set of firmware update files.
+See https://github.com/gregjhogan/rwd-xray/blob/master/README.md